 - Maths activities and games including Mathletics can be used in class sessions as well as at home.

-- Children may be using a Museum website to research in History.
+- Children may be using a museum website to research in History.

 - Word processing is excellent for teaching drafting and redrafting as children can copy and paste rather than write the whole thing out again.

-Within our bespoke curriculum, children encounter databases, making and testing formulas to organise data in a variety of ways.
+Within our curriculum, children encounter databases, making and testing formulas to organise data in a variety of ways.
 They develop their computational thinking skills through using different forms of programming to solve problems, decomposing them into small parts and focusing on the attention to small details and very specific commands they need to become competent users and programmers.